he2a/av-dl/README.md

 # Youtube-DL Automation Script

 Small script to download audio or video off youtube, soundcloud and other sites supported by youtube-dl.
-Made for use in WSL1 environment in Windows 10, but should work in any linux distro without any problem.
+Made for use in WSL1 environment in Windows 10, but should work in any linux distro (including termux in android) without any problem.

 ## Features
 This script has four basic behaviours for different content.